jshrdt/adv-machine-learning-A1/README.md

 * --dpis (-dpi): 	200 | 300 | 400 | ...
 * --fonts (-ft):	normal | bold | italic | bold_italic | ...

 The following arguments are optional. --loadfile specifies where to find the pre-trained model, if invalid/left unspecified, the test script allows the user to specify information to train a new model using the train script. --verbose increases the amount of detail printed during model evaluation.
-The final argument may be used to specify a different directory to read the source data from.
+The final argument may be used to specify a different directory to read the data from.
 * --loadfile (-ld):	any filename/path, defaults to None
 * --verbose (-v):	on/off flag
-* --source_dir (-srcd):	pathname to directory for OCR data, defaults to '/scratch/lt2326-2926-h24/ThaiOCR/ThaiOCR-TrainigSet/' on gpu, '../ThaiOCR/ThaiOCR-TrainigSet/' on cpu
+* --source_dir (-srcd):	pathname to directory for OCR data, on GPU defaults to '/scratch/lt2326-2926-h24/ThaiOCR/ThaiOCR-TrainigSet/', on CPU defaults to './ThaiOCR/ThaiOCR-TrainigSet/'

 #### Example execution:
-> $ python3-s test_ML2A1.py -lg Thai -dpi 400 -ft bold -ld ThaiEn_200300_ita_custom -v -srcd [custom/path/to/OCR/data]
+> $ python3-s test_ML2A1.py -lg Thai -dpi 300 -ft normal bold -ld ThaiEn_200300_ita_custom -v -srcd [custom/path/to/OCR/data]

 ### Dataloader